pytorch/pytorch/docs/source/quantization.rst

 There are three types of quantization supported:

-1. dynamic quantization (weights quantized with activations read/stored in floating point and quantized for compute)
+1. dynamic quantization (weights quantized with activations read/stored in floating point and quantized for compute).
+Note: weight only quantization (weights quantized, no activations) for ops like embeddings, uses the dynamic quantization APIs
 2. static quantization (weights quantized, activations quantized, calibration required post training)
 3. static quantization aware training (weights quantized, activations quantized,